 - Employment status: While a lender’s maximum income multiple stays consistent regardless of employment status, they may take greater caution with self-employed or non-salaried sources of revenue due to the potential for instability.
 This can affect their affordability assessment when looking at these forms of income.

 - Loan to value: When securing a mortgage, the loan-to-value (LTV) ratio reflects how much of the property’s cost is being borrowed.
-Certain lenders may provide increased income multiples for mortgages with lower LTVs (such as below 85%).
-Not only that, but your LTV will also impact what interest rates are available to you.
+Certain mortgage lenders may provide increased income multiples for mortgages with lower LTVs (such as below 85%).
+Not only that, but your LTV will also impact what interest rate is available to you.

 - Property location: The location of the property you are buying can affect mortgage affordability, as home prices can vary significantly from one area to another.